 You study your past to learn your future.
 The first thing is understanding the difference between a mob and a gathering.
 There are many types of each: cohesive, aggressive, inquisitive, expressful, peaceful, etc. You start with a risk assessment.
 You identify potential groups that can cause issues within a given context, and then you look at their capability.
 Depending on these factors and the specific issue being protested, you assign a severity level.

-One of the most useful tools to use is the Department of Justice report on the 2014 Ferguson, Missouri, riots after the Michael Brown shooting.
+One of the most useful tools to use in risk management is the Department of Justice report on the 2014 Ferguson, Missouri, riots after the Michael Brown shooting.
 It’s very telling—it depicts a lack of leadership, a lack of intelligence gathering, and poor police response.
 It pointed out things like the police observing the crowd through snipers’ rifle scopes instead of with binoculars.
 That’s not appropriate.

 The after-action report after the 2017 Unite the Right rally and violence is also an excellent document.
 There are lots of lessons learned and things communities can take away.
 Protests are a tough situation.
 How do we keep them from devolving into a riot?
 The primary approach is a stadium approach, which requires individual screening before people enter a protest area, and prohibiting backpacks, sign poles, etc.